Founder-Led Growth: Why Series A CEOs Are Abandoning Company Pages for Personal Authority

 Expert Secret: Dark Social Tracking

-In 2026, 70 percent of your revenue impact happens in 'Dark Social' (DMs and private shares).
-Use custom redirect links for your calls to action to prove to your board that your personal profile is outperforming your paid ads.
+In 2026, 70 percent of your revenue impact occurs in "Dark Social"-private shares and DMs.
+Use custom 2026 redirect links for your calls to action to prove that your personal authority is outperforming your paid advertising spend.

 How to Fix Your Profile in 30 Days

-Remember, your personal authority is the most valuable asset your company has.
-It is the only thing your competitors cannot copy.
-They can copy your features.
-They can copy your pricing.
-But they cannot copy your story or the trust you have built with your network.
+Remember, your personal authority is the only asset your competitors cannot replicate.
+They can copy your features, but they cannot copy your scars, your voice, or the trust you’ve built with your network in 2026.

 Does this strategy work for technical founders who hate the spotlight?